alexbrandsen/AGNES-system/documentation/index.md

 # Documentation

 This document gives an overview of the AGNES system, and how to replicate the software for your own purposes.
+Please note that this is not an off-the-shelf software package that can be deployed with a few commands; fairly significant modifications and customisations are needed to make the system work for your purposes.
+This document should provide you with all the steps needed to get the system up and running with any PDF document collection, either stored locally or harvested from an archive (or multiple archives).

 ## Requirements and Installation